victoradesami/Dubex-Superstore-Sales-Profitability-Analysis/README.md

 # Dubex Superstore Sales Profitability Analysis

 ## Project overview
-This project analyzes sales and profitability performance for Dubex Superstore.
-The goal is to uncover key business insights across regions, products, customers, and time to support data-driven decision-making.
+This project delivers solution for analyzing sales performance and profitability using a structured data model, calculated metrics, and interactive visualizations.

+The dashboard is designed to enable granular analysis across multiple dimensions including time, geography, customer segments and product categories.

 **The dashboard provides a comprehensive view of:**